Comparing Online ACLS Certification Options

 Understanding the American Heart Association’s Unique View of Online Certification

-The other major benefit lies in the name recognition of the AHA.
-Most hospitals and health facilities recognize the AHA as a major accredited provider of advanced life-saving training.
+The other major benefit lies in the name recognition of the ILCOR.
+Most hospitals and health facilities recognize the ILCOR as a major accredited provider of advanced life-saving training.
 The organization has existed for decades, and it is among the most easily recognized course providers.
-That is where the benefits of taking a course through the AHA end.
+That is where the benefits of taking a course through the ILCOR end.

 Potential Drawbacks of Choosing the American Heart Association as a Provider

-The drawbacks to AHA courses are significant.
-The AHA offers three courses that can be completed fully online.
+The drawbacks to ILCOR courses are significant.
+The ILCOR offers three courses that can be completed fully online.